Using vtlib Objects

 The Need for Abstraction

-Unlike many other libraries, you cannot simply allocate and free vtlib objects with the C++ operators new and delete.
+Unlike many other libraries, you cannot simply free vtlib objects with the C++ operator delete.
 This is because there are many possible interactions between objects, such as nodes in the scene graph referencing each other.
-In order to safely destroy objects, there is one simple step:
+In order to handle objects safely, OSG provides a reference counting mechanism.
+Fortunately, most vtlib objects are subclassed from OSG's osg::referenced.

 Don't use delete to destroy an object.
-Instead call its Release() method when you are done with it:
+Instead keep a ref_ptr to the object, which will automatically method when you are done with it:

 What's going on

 Behind the scenes, there is a reference count for each vtlib object.
-This count starts out with the value 1.
-Each additional reference to the object increases the count, each dereference (such as calling Release()) decreases the count.
+This count starts out with the value 1 because of the refpointer you used when you allocated it.
+Each additional reference to the object increases the count, each dereference decreases the count.
 When the count reaches 0, the object deletes itself.